 Assessment Rationale And Relationship

-Programming assignments (approximately 3 pieces of work of approximately equal weight) followed by a larger piece of project work allow the students to develop their problem solving techniques, to practise the methods learnt in the module, to assess their progress and to receive feedback; the smaller pieces of work are thus formative as well as summative assessment.
+Programming assignment allows the students to develop their problem-solving techniques, to practise the methods learned in the module, to assess their progress and to receive feedback.

 Students will be given a formative exercise to introduce them to relevant tools, develop their understanding of programming concepts and provide them with the opportunity to gain experience through practical application.